zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 # Preface

-<p align="justify">Resources for converting of models from old ESRGAN
-to new ESRGAN architecture.
-Resources for converting RealESRGAN models to new ESRGAN models.
-There is also a new converter for converting new ESRGAN models to RealESRGAN models.
-Bonus material are the standalone upscalers for ESRGAN and RealESRGAN (The latter two are rudimentarily documented).
-Last standalone converter versions can be found in folder
-<code>converter</code>.</p>
+<p align="justify">I am writing this README section for the purpose
+of clarifying some things for myself.
+Based on the fact that I am absolutely new to the field of AI model creation and use, there are some basic things to clarify.</p>

+<p align="justify">I am currently considering two scenarios for the
+converters.</p>

+<p align="justify">The directions of the conversions are shown by
+the arrows.</p>

++ Scenario I

 ```
-old ESRGAN → new ESRGAN ← RealESrgan
+old ESRGAN → new ESRGAN ← RealESRGAn
 ```

++ Scenario II

 ```
 new ESRGAN → RealESrgan